Residential Energy Efficiency Programs

 Like standard air-source heat pumps, mini splits have two main components — an outdoor compressor/condenser and an indoor air-handling unit.
 A conduit, which houses the power cable, refrigerant tubing, suction tubing, and a condensate drain, links the outdoor and indoor units.

 Installation is easy and only takes about a day.
-MEC currently pays an $800–$1,000 incentive for a ductless heat pump that is added to a home with electricity as its primary heat source.
+MEC currently pays an $800–$1,000 incentive for a ductless heat pump that is retrofitted into a home with electricity as its primary heat source.
+Ductless heat pump installations in newly constructed homes may be eligible for a rebate – call the office for more details.

 Learn more at the Going Ductless website.